-Before choosing a naturopathic practitioner, ask about his education or training and your state’s licensing requirements.
+Before choosing a naturopathic practitioner, ask about their education or training and your state’s licensing requirements.

 Will It Work for My Condition?

-Naturopathic medicine is used for most health issues.
+Naturopathic medicine is used for a wide range of health issues.
 Some of the more common ones include:

 - Fertility issues